Vigg07/Vigg07/README.md

 -->
 ### About Me
 I'm an undergrad student pursuing Electronics and Communications at SSN College of Engineering.
-📚 Passionate about Digital Design
+📚 Passionate about Digital Design.
-⚙️ Exploring Verilog, FPGA systems, and embedded logic 🚀 Building and sharing hardware projects, one bit at a time
+⚙️ Exploring Verilog, FPGA systems, and embedded logic.
+🚀 Building and sharing hardware projects, one bit at a time.